HXCmYH-795/sky-stones/README.md

 - 📍 View eruption location & time slots (mobile: tap to see details; PC: details shown directly)
 - 📋 One-click copy of today's Red/Black Stone info
 - 📤 Export the calendar as an image to share with friends

-### 🚀 Getting Started

-This is a completely offline, single-file HTML application.
-No installation required.

-1. Click the green **"Code"** button and select **"Download ZIP"**
-2. Extract the ZIP file and find `index.html`
-3. **Double-click `index.html`** — it opens directly in your browser

-> No Python, Node.js, or any other environment needed.

 ### 🛠️ Tech Stack & Project Status